 THIS STOVE IS APPROVED FOR BURNING PELLETIZED WOOD FUEL ONLY!
 Factory-approved pellets are those 1⁄4" or 5/16" in diameter and not over 1" long.
 Longer or thicker pellets sometimes bridge the auger flights, which prevents proper pellet feed.
 Burning wood in forms other than pellets is not permitted.
 It will violate the building codes for which the stove has been approved and will void all warranties.
 The design incorporates automatic feed of the pellet fuel into the fire at a carefully prescribed rate.
 Any additional fuel introduced by hand will not increase heat output but may seriously impair the stoves performance by generating considerable smoke.
 Do not burn wet pellets.
 The stove's performance depends heavily on the quality of your pellet fuel.

 Avoid pellet brands that display these characteristics:

 - a.
 Excess Fines "Fines" is a term describing crushed pellets or loose material that looks like sawdust or sand.
 Pellets can be screened before being placed in hopper to remove most fines. - b.
-Binders Some pellets are produced with materials to hold the together, or "bind" them. - c.
+Binders Some pellets are produced with materials to hold them together, or "bind" them. - c.
 High ash content Poor quality pellets will often create smoke and dirty glass.
 They will create a need for more frequent maintenance.
 You will have to empty the burnpot plus vacuum the entire system more often.
 Poor quality pellets could damage the auger.
-Breckwell cannot accept responsibility for damage due to poor quality pellets..
+Breckwell cannot accept responsibility for damage due to poor quality pellets.
+Your dealer can recommend a good quality pellet dealer in your area.